aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/matplotlib/1468-Basic Plots II - Histogram, Bar Plot, Pie Chart.md

 ### Stacked Bar Charts

-The stacked bar chart stacks bars that represent different groups on top of each other.
+The stacked bar chart stacks bars representing different groups on top of each other.
 The height of the resulting bar shows the combined result of the groups.